RedhawkSDR/redhawksdr.github.io/content/manual/connections/bulkio/time-stamps.md

 | `twsec`        | Number of seconds since 12:00 AM January 1, 1970 (Unix epoch)    | double   |
 | `tfsec`        | Number of fractional seconds (0.0 to 1.0) to be added to `twsec` | double   |

-Two of the elements described in the [table](#elements-in-bulkio-precisionutctime) correspond to predefined values. `tcstatus` can only take two values, `TCS_INVALID` (0), and `TCS_VALID` (1), showing whether the time stamp is valid or not.
+Two of the elements described in the the table above correspond to predefined values. `tcstatus` can only take two values, `TCS_INVALID` (0), and `TCS_VALID` (1), showing whether the time stamp is valid or not.
 Invalid time stamps do not contain valid time data and should be ignored. `tcmode` is the method by which the timestamp was obtained, but this use has since been deprecated, and this value is ignored.
 The default value for `tcmode` is 1.

 The following code snippets provide examples of how to construct a time stamp to be sent in the `pushPacket()` call.
 The `now()` method returns the current time of day.